 - The share of the five largest U.S. investment banks’ senior executives and top managers who are male: JPMorgan Chase: 74%, Goldman Sachs: 75%, Bank of America: 64%, Morgan Stanley: 74%, and Citigroup: 64%.

-- In 2021, the leadership of the largest Wall Street banks became slightly more diverse when Jane Fraser, a white woman, became the first female leader of a top-tier U.S. investment bank.
+- In 2021, the leadership of the largest Wall Street banks became slightly more diverse when Jane Fraser, a white woman, became the first woman leader of a top-tier U.S. investment bank.
 The CEOs of the other four banks in that tier are all white males.

 Nationwide, men make up 62 percent of all securities industry employees but just a tiny fraction of workers who provide care services that are in high demand but continue to be very low paid.
 Men make up just 5.4 percent of childcare workers, an occupation that pays $26,790 per year, on average.
 Men make up just 13 percent of home health aides, who average $27,080 per year.